Who else does this? Nobody, that’s who.

 Wanna read MORE???

-Grab your copy of Poggibonsi, An Italian Misadventure – NOW AVAILABLE ON PRE-ORDER for eBook delivery on April 20, 2017.
+Grab your copy of Poggibonsi, An Italian Misadventure – NOW.
 Click HERE

 Poggibonsi, An Italian Misadventure is without a doubt the funniest book I’ve written, the most romantic, and it definitely has the most memorable characters.
 You’ll love it.